hihellobolke/sillyfacter/README.md

 #### Requirements

 Desgined in Python 2.7, for *nix systems.
-Tested on Mac, RHEL, Solaris.
+Tested on recent Mac OS X, RHEL (v5.5, v6.2), Ubuntu (v13).
 The Python package dependencies are:
 * netaddr
 * netifaces
 * psutil
-* pymongo
+* pymongo (for writing to MongoDB)
 * pip >= v1.5.1
+* pika (for writing to RabbitMQ)

 But these are taken care by **pip** during installation